stardothosting/shift8-fullnav/README.md

 ### 1.38
 * Reversion of change in 1.37 and added admin option to actually specify which menu you want the plugin to use

+### 1.39
+* Fixed location menu nav chooser in admin settings and application of nav location choice on front end